Graduate Program Head | Timothy Ryan |

 Admissions Requirements

-Students must apply and be admitted to the graduate program in Anthropology and The Graduate School before they can apply for admission to the dual-title degree program.
+Students must apply and be admitted to the graduate program in Anthropology and the Fox Graduate School before they can apply for admission to the dual-title degree program.
 After admission to their primary program, students must apply for admission to and meet the admissions requirements of the Climate Science dual-title program.
 Refer to the Admission Requirements section of the Climate Science Bulletin page.
 Doctoral students must be admitted into the dual-title degree program in Climate Science no later than the end of the fourth semester (not counting summer semesters) of entry into the primary Ph.D. program.

 Degree Requirements